 - copy of your previous visa so we can see that you submitted the application before your current visa expired.
 If you submitted the application after your visa expiry date it will not be possible for us to register you until you have been granted the visa.

 When you finally receive your Sussex visa from UKVI, we will need to take a copy to complete your registration.
 If your visa application is ultimately refused it may not be possible for you to remain registered on your current course.

 If you applied for your current Tier 4 student visa before 5 October 2009 and you still have leave remaining which you want to use to study at Sussex, please email us and we can advise you on the registration process.

 If you have a pending immigration appeal for a Tier 4 visa which is tied to another institution we will not be able to register you, as your visa will still be tied to this institution.

 Please email firstname.lastname@example.org if you are unclear about any of the above procedures.

 - Students with a Sussex visa which is about to expire

-If you have been studying at Sussex (for example with the Sussex Centre for Language Studies, or if you are progressing from an undergraduate degree to a Masters) and you have a Tier 4 student visa which is about to expire, you will be given a provisional registration so you can enrol on your new course.
-However, you will need to submit a valid Tier 4 student application before your visa expires and provide us with the following proof that you have submitted this application:
+If you have been studying at Sussex (for example with the Sussex Centre for Language Studies, or if you are progressing from an undergraduate degree to a Masters or a Masters to PhD) and you have a Tier 4 student visa which is about to expire, this visa will be tied to your previous course (as well as your Tier 4 sponsor, Sussex).
+This means that you will need to submit a new visa application before you can be enrolled on your new course.
+If you have not received your new visa before registration you will need to provide us with the following proof that you have submitted a Tier 4 application: